 Many of the problems they may have heard about clay roofs might in fact have easy solutions.

 The same can be said for managed IT services.
-You know, not all prospects are a good fit for your services.
-To better help these bad-fit prospects weed themselves out, you can write an article on "5 Signs Outsourcing Managed IT services Is NOT Right for You."
+Not all prospects are a good fit for your services.
+To better help these bad-fit prospects weed themselves out, you can write an article on “5 Signs Outsourcing Managed IT Services Is NOT Right for You.”

 During that time you were researching your latest big purchase, did you use words like best or top as part of your search terms?
 Most likely, right?
 It’s also one of the most common ways people search.